chelauk/test_nextflow_sarek/README.md

  Hopefully the platypus command will be included in the official nf-core/sarek pipeline but this is a slow process and we need to get on with our version.

+ The benifit of having it on nf-core is that the command will be simplified to

+ `nextflow run sarek -profile test,singularity,icr-davros` and it will build everything for you.

 all results and reports will be in results folder